New Auto Mechanics

-Hi, this is Gerald.
-You all know me from Pro Tech Automotive of Aurora.
-I have had this shop since 1999.
+Hi, this is Jeff.
+I have enjoyed working on vehicles for my entire life.
 We are located in Buckley Center which sits about 3 blocks south of 6th Ave, on the west side of the street, just across from Pickens Tech in Aurora, CO.
-When you reach Buckley Center, our shop is tucked away in the back North West Corner.

 I opened the shop because I love classic, muscle cars and trucks.
 I have worked on them my entire life.
 I am a quality auto mechanic and love to do unusual or rare work.....things out of the ordinary such as converting an old automatic transmission to a manual or custom work such as welding to stiffen a suspension.
 If you can think of something you would like completed on your vehicle, swing by the shop and together we can come up with a plan that will be safe, and accomplish what you would like.

 In addition to the old classic cars.
 I am trained, and continuously update my training on today's modern vehicles.
 Automotive manufacturers are constantly changing, I am constantly educating myself with the newest technology.
 We have the latest engine diagnostic tools, and are well versed in handling anything that may be wrong with modern engines and vehicles as well.
 We have hired new mechanics, really good mechanics who are teaching me things on newer model cars.

 Anyways....our Aurora Auto Repair shop is not going anywhere soon, and we would love to provide quality auto care, and auto repair services to you and your family.

 High Mileage Car Tips to Extend your Vehicle's life.